 Bio

-Saleem's recent honors include the Scult Mid-Career Award (2024), Charles Clements Award at the Arizona Biennial (2024), Define American Fellowship (2023), AAPI Creative Catalyst Fellowship (2023), and the Arizona Commission on the Arts Research and Development Grant (2023).
-His work has been exhibited at the Phoenix Art Museum, Wing Luke Museum, Tucson Museum of Art, and Puffin Cultural Forum, among other venues.
+He is a Senior TED Fellow, and recipient of the Scult Mid-Career Award (2024), the Charles Clements Award at the Arizona Biennial (2024), the Define American Fellowship (2023), and the AAPI Creative Catalyst Fellowship (2023).
+His work has been exhibited at the Phoenix Art Museum, Tucson Museum of Art, Wing Luke Museum, El Paso Museum of Art, and others.

-Saleem lives and works in Phoenix, Arizona, and still has to explain where that accent is from.
+He lives and works in Phoenix, Arizona, and still gets asked where that accent is from.

 Artist statement